jerrinot/log4shell-ldap/README.md

 </dependency>
 ```
 The application has 3 possible outcomes:
-- Prints "totally pwned!".
-This is happening when a vulnerable log4j2 version is executed on old Java.")
+- Prints _totally pwned!_.
+This is happening when a vulnerable log4j2 version is executed on old Java.
-   This is the worst case as it allows a very simple arbitrary remote code execution."
+   This is the worst case as it allows a very simple arbitrary remote code execution.
-- Prints "Reference Class Name: probably vulnerable".
+- Prints _Reference Class Name: probably vulnerable_.
 This means a vulnerable log4j2 version is executed on recent Java.
    This makes it a bit harder to abuse the vulnerability, but RCE may still be possible and there is also a risk of DoS.
-- Prints "${jndi:ldap://<IP>:1389/probably_not_vulnerable}"
+- Prints _${jndi:ldap://<IP>:1389/probably_not_vulnerable}_
    This means the application is either not vulnerable or the test is misconfigured :)

 ## TODO